Developers choosing the DigitalRune Engine will gain access to the following products:

 Modularity is an important aspect of the DigitalRune Engine: The game engine is a set of independent modules – each module covering a core aspect of game development.
 One design goal was to minimize dependencies between modules.
 Developers should have the freedom to pick and choose their favorite libraries. – So choosing the DigitalRune Engine is not an all-or-nothing decision.

-For example: Developers who opt for DigitalRune Animation as the animation system or DigitalRune Physics as the physics engine in their game are not forced to use DigitalRune Graphics.
+For example, developers who opt for DigitalRune Animation as the animation system or DigitalRune Physics as the physics engine in their application are not forced to use DigitalRune Graphics.
 Developers can still use a third-party graphics engine or a custom-built solution.
+It is also possible to integrate the libraries into Windows Forms or WPF applications to build your own game editor or CAx application.